Low Tc Hafnium Kinetic Inductance Device with High Internal Quality Factor: Generalization of the Marttis-Bardeen model

 Previous work \cite{zobrist2019design} on Hf KIDs used a different generalization, which also fits the data qualitatively.
 In this work, the best-fit suggests a superconducting gap closer to the BCS value of $1.762k_\mathrm{B}T_c$ and a smaller $\Gamma$, suggesting less disorder in the film, which is further reduced after annealing.
 The difference may be attributed to the different film deposition procedures.

-The energy response of the KID can be estimated from the transmission, $S_{21}$.
+The model predicts the energy response of the KID.
 Using Eq.~\ref{eq:dsigmadE} to~\ref{eq:d1overQ}, the perturbation of $S_{21}$ due to small energy can be written as

-The energy collection efficiency $\eta$ is included in the term $dN_\mathrm{qp}/dE = \eta/\Delta$, where $\eta$ includes all the efficiencies for converting the signal energy into a number of excited quasiparticles. $V$ is the sensitive volume of the KID's inductor, and a smaller volume is preferred for a higher response.
+The energy collection efficiency $\eta$ is included in the term $dN_\mathrm{qp}/dE = \eta/\Delta$, where $\eta$ includes all the efficiencies for converting the signal energy into a number of excited quasiparticles. $V$ is the sensitive volume of the KID's inductor.